briochie/wow.unity/README.md

 # wow.export Unityifier

-**wow.export Unityifier** is a collection of shaders, asset postprocessors, and other tools aimed to make working with wow.export's exports fast and easy in Unity.
-With just a drag and drop, things like prefabs, alpha maps, and doodad generation are handled for you.
+**wow.export Unityifier** is a collection of shaders, asset postprocessors, and other tools aimed to make working with wow.export's exports fast and easy in Unity's URP Pipeline.
+With the click of a button, you will have a library of models and prefabs ready to drop directly into your scenes.

 ## Why use your Unityifier?

+Normally, you would need to handle a lot of the heavy lifting yourself.
+You would need to figure out how to parse the metadata provided from wow.export manually, which most importantly includes doodad placements.

 Overall, this tool will get you \~80% of the way there when it comes to using wow.export assets in Unity.